mm6/InternetOfThingsCourse/Weeks/week3.md

 + [Project 2 Publish subscribe](../projects/project2/Project2.md)

-+ Project 2 Due Midnight February 1, 2023
++ Project 1 Due Midnight February 1, 2023

 ## Quizzes

-+ Quiz 2 is on Canvas 24 hours prior to class
 + Quiz 2 is on "The Computer for the 21st Century"

 ## Video Lectures